 I have previously written about improving research literacy to gain greater understanding of mental health research.
 In that post, I described some of the terms commonly used in research.
-In this post, I’ll talk about some of the common research designs for both quantitative and qualitative studies.
+In this post, I’ll talk about some of the common types of research design for both quantitative and qualitative studies.

 Quantitative studies yield quantifiable results that can be statistically analyzed.
 The researcher identifies a hypothesis that is then tested.

 In experiments, participants are randomly assigned to intervention and control groups.
 The researcher and participant may both be blinded as to which intervention the participant is receiving (e.g. drug vs. placebo).